Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Motivating Example and Overview

 Now consider a corresponding structured Isar proof for the same lemma:

-If, in this structured proof, \isa{L1} is again changed as described above, the proof will fail at \isa{rule L1}--- this more accurately reflects the cause of the failure.
+If, in this structured proof, \isa{L1} is again changed as described above, the proof will fail at \isa{rule L1}---this more accurately reflects the cause of the failure.
 Moreover, it is now explicit that \isa{rule L1} was intended to prove \isa{A} from the fact set \isa{[ B1, B2 ]}.
-This helps the user repair the broken step or---as might be necessary when the method application is very complicated--- find an alternative proof.
-Crucially, the effects of the broken step are isolated--- the still-working parts of the proof can remain intact.
+This helps the user repair the broken step or---as might be necessary when the method application is very complicated---find an alternative proof.
+Crucially, the effects of the broken step are isolated---the still-working parts of the proof can remain intact.

-\toolname can automatically translate existing apply scripts to more maintainable structured Isar.
-At a high level, \toolname replays an apply script and records the remaining goals after each method application, then constructs a structured Isar proof by printing the intermediate goals (and the corresponding method applications) in reverse.
-The reversal is natural because Isar is more conducive to forward reasoning whereas apply scripts generally reason backward.
-In the generated Isar, we use the \isa{fact} method as ``glue'' between steps--- the command \isa{by (fact h)} proves a goal that unifies with \isa{h}, and fails otherwise \cite{isabelle-isar-reference-manual}.
+\toolname can automatically translate existing apply-style proofs to more maintainable structured Isar proofs.
+At a high level, \toolname replays a given apply-style proof and records the remaining goals after each method application, then constructs a structured Isar proof by printing the intermediate goals (and the corresponding method applications) in reverse.
+The reversal is natural because Isar is more conducive to forward reasoning whereas apply-style proofs generally proceed backward.
+In the generated Isar, we use the \isa{fact} method as ``glue'' between steps---the command \isa{by (fact h)} proves a goal that unifies with \isa{h}, and fails otherwise \cite{isabelle-isar-reference-manual}.

-Unlike the previous example, which reordered goals and used patterns like subproofs and \iisa{moreover-ultimately} to make the proof flow more natural to a human reader, we do not intend \toolname to make such modifications.
-While this could increase human readability, it would also decouple the translated proof from the original, making it harder for the user to see the correspondence.
-Thus, the Isar proofs generated by \toolname have a rather inhuman, machine-like quality, but they still improve readability and achieve the robustness benefits afforded by structured proofs.
-Producing more natural, human-like proofs is out of scope of this work, but we discuss related tools that attempt to accomplish this in \cref{sec:future-and-related-work}.